sagar-bei031/EmbeddedTutorials/_sources/intermediate_tutorial/crc.rst.txt

    }
    /* USER CODE END 3 */

 Compile and upload the code.
 Open the serial terminal and you will see the CRC-32 of the data.
-Verify output using `online CRC calculator <https://www.sunshine2k.de/coding/javascript/crc/crc_js.html>`__.
+Verify output using :newtab:`online CRC calculator <https://www.sunshine2k.de/coding/javascript/crc/crc_js.html>`.